thatvirtualboy/thatvirtualboy.github.io/_drafts/2021-04-26-artbox2-launch.markdown

 • Widget Support
 • Expanded Language Support (Spanish, Dutch, French, and Chinese)

-With Artbox 2 being built natively in SwiftUI, longevity of support and enhancements will be much easier to maintain.
+With Artbox 2 being built natively in Apple's new SwiftUI, longevity of support and enhancements will be much easier to maintain.

 ### What makes Artbox different?
 I'm proud to make Artbox 2 available with